 OK, so these videos are all exaggerated just a little, but they all tap into the experiences faced by designers on a regular basis.
 If every client offered full creative freedom and agreed with your every point, what would we have to moan about?!
 This is what life as a designer can be about sometimes, dealing with complicated clients, unusual projects, and even failure!

 What are your favorite client stories?
-Drop us a comment in the section below.
+Drop us a comment in the section below and please share some of your experiences with clients.